Superman Red/Superman Blue: Silver Age

 Supergirl is introduced to Superman-Red and Superman-Blue, art by Curt Swan.

 The original Superman-Red/Superman-Blue tale, "The Amazing Story of Superman-Red and Superman-Blue!", is an Elseworlds tale that first appeared in Superman #162 (July 1963).
 The script was written by Leo Dorfman, with art by Curt Swan.

-In the story, Superman is compelled to finish a list of unaccomplished goals, including returning Kandor to its original size and eliminating evil from Earth.
-To this end, he creates a kryptonite-powered machine that will increase his intelligence.
-The machine works, increasing Superman's intelligence a hundredfold, but splits him into two beings with red and blue costumes.
+In the story, Superman is compelled to finish a list of unaccomplished goals, which includes restoring the shrunken city of Kandor to its original size and eliminating crime and evil from Earth.
+In order to accomplish these goals, Superman invents a machine, powered by various types of kryptonite, that will increase his intelligence.
+The machine works, increasing Superman's intelligence a hundredfold, but with the unexpected side effect of splitting Superman into twin beings, sporting red and blue costumes.